vanni/lpi1/lpi1-notes.md

 modprobe <module_name>     -- to install a module form t
 ```
 modprobe is easier to use but it picks up the last kernel folder library.

+In the file `/etc/modules-load.d/modules.conf` I can set several specifi parameters to load a specific module, alternatively it can be placed in /etc/modprobe.d

+The userspace and normal applications can still access indirectly via the **`sysfs`** which in under **`/sys`**

+E.g. `
+`
+***sysfs on /sys type sysfs (rw,nosuid,nodev,noexec,relatime)***

+And we can see devices organised by category

+cd /sys

+ls

+>sysfs on /sys type sysfs (rw,nosuid,nodev,noexec,relatime)